Moh-Pou/Python-Machine-Learning/README.md

 These are Python codes pertaining to supervised and unsupervised machine learning methods.
-The input files are also in the repository.
+Input files are either loaded from the internet or are within the repository.

 1- data-retrieval-preprocessing.py: Loads the dataset into a Pandas dataframe, imputes missing values, creates two new columns, normalizes, and adds a column with a boolean value.